PS5 breaks record for best console launch in the UK - Somag News

 According to the Videogameschronicle website, Sony started the week very well and broke the sales record for a console at its launch in the UK!
 According to the website’s sources, the PS5 had the best first 48 hours of sales recorded in history and now leads alone in the region.

 Although an exact number is not yet available, it is known that the previous record belonged to the PlayStation 4, with 250,000 units sold.
-So, by breaking the old record, we know that his successor surpassed that mark, which was already quite impressive.
+So, when we beat the old record, we know that his successor surpassed that mark, which was already quite impressive.

 The feat is even more remarkable if we take into account that the Xbox Series X | S were around 155,000 units sold on its first day.
 Still, local retailers continue to report that all new generation consoles are still sold out on local shelves and websites.